tigrisdata-archive/tigris-starter-ts/README.md

 ### Event Streaming

-Run the following command in a new terminal window to subscribe to user events
+Run the following command in a new terminal window to watch the events stream in
+real-time:

 ```shell
 curl -N -X POST localhost:8080/users/subscribe